PreTeXtBook/PROSE/index.md

 [Doenet](https://www.doenet.org/) is an open data-driven educational technology platform designed to measure and share student interactions with web pages.
 It includes tools for authoring interactive educational content, including its PreTeXt-inspired DoenetML markup language, and conducting educational research using the content.
 Its ultimate goal is to provide research-based tools to help instructors and learners discover the most effective content.
-Simply put, Doenet gives teachers complete flexibility over their educational content and gives them power of anonymized student data to track learning outcomes.

 ### And yours?